 Destroy temporary records in a way that is authorised, timely, documented, secure and appropriate to the format/medium.

 9.5 SOURCE RECORDS

-Seek approval from the State Archivist to destroy permanent source records that have been copied, converted or migrated from one format to another.
+Seek approval from the Office of the State Archivist to destroy permanent source records that have been copied, converted or migrated from one format to another.